l0rd/talks/containers-and-languages/containercon-2016-10-04.md

 	fmt.Println("Hello, World!")
 }

-// Build et Execution d'une application
-// go build hello.go && ./hello (mais aussi go run hello.go)
+// Build and execution of an application go build hello.go && ./hello

-// Declaration d'une fonction
+// That's equivalent to
+go run hello.go

+// Function declaration
 func factorial(n int) int {
 	do something....
 	return i
 }

-// Condition if
+// If condtion
 if val == 0 {
   // Some code here
-} else if val == 1 {
-  // Some code here
 }

-// Boucle for
+// For loop
 for i := 1; i < 101; i++  {
   //iterate from 1 to 100
 }